 The October jobs report showed total nonfarm payroll employment increasing by 128,000, unemployment rising very slightly to 3.6%, and the number of unemployed persons experiencing a small uptick to 5.9 million.
 Here are some other highlights of the labor department jobs report:

 October saw promising growth for a few industries hiring in 2019.
 Food services and drinking places led the way with 48,000 jobs added in October.
 Social assistance added 20,000 jobs, professional and business services continued an upward trend with 22,000 new jobs, employment in financial activities increased by 16,000 jobs, and healthcare added 15,000 jobs in October.
 Manufacturing employment declined by 36,000 in October.
-Key industries like construction, manufacturing, wholesale trade, information, financial activities, and leisure and hospitality saw no change.
+Key industries like construction, wholesale trade, information, and leisure and hospitality saw no change.

 Overall, the labor department jobs report suggests the economy is in good shape.
 Whether you’re looking for top talent or searching for your dream job, there’s still plenty of opportunity out there, and you can find it on iHire.

 For more information on how the BLS tracks and updates US job numbers and calculates the unemployment rate, check out this informative post on FiveThirtyEight.